 In 2011, the Centralina Council of Governments received a U.S. Department of Energy Mountains to Sea grant to create North Carolina Plug-in Electric Vehicle Roadmaps.
 Advanced Energy collaborated with Centralina and other partners to create five of these roadmaps (North Carolina statewide, greater Charlotte region, greater Asheville region, greater Triangle region and Piedmont-Triad region) that served as comprehensive guides to prepare North Carolina for the adoption of electric vehicles.
 Furthermore, in 2012, the team worked with industry and government partners to conduct a two-year 40-vehicle Plug-in Electric Vehicle Consumer Usage Study.
 This project assessed driving and charging patterns that could affect electric vehicle adoption.

-Today, with the help of Plug-in NC, Advanced Energy’s transportation focus is on ensuring that people, communities and organizations learn about and prepare for electric vehicles.
+Today, with the help of Plug-in NC, Advanced Energy’s transportation focus is on ensuring that people, communities, organizations and electric utilities learn about and prepare for electric vehicles.
 Events and activities engage the general public, electric utilities and workplaces, and workshops cover everything from electric vehicle basics to how to begin an electric vehicle program at a utility.
 The transportation team also works closely with clients to design and deliver customized services that include research projects, strategic planning and educational materials.

 To lead by example, Advanced Energy even has its own company electric car – a Nissan Leaf that is driven around town and displayed at events.
 Additionally, the transportation team participates in externally organized events and programs, such as Earth Day celebrations and National Drive Electric Week.
 Two large initiatives that Advanced Energy is currently assisting with are the Duke Energy EV Charging Infrastructure Project and the Volkswagen Settlement.
 Both of these developments will bring new charging infrastructure to North Carolina and greatly promote and support electric vehicles.